SrikrishnaKidambi/CodeLens_testing/Data_Extraction_Files/Documentation_novice.txt

 ## Dependencies

 The code relies on the `<bits/stdc++.h>` header file.
 This header file includes many standard C++ libraries, such as `iostream` (for input/output), `vector`, and algorithms from `<algorithm>`.
 While convenient, relying on this all-encompassing header is generally discouraged in production code for portability reasons.
 It's considered best practice to include only the specific headers needed for each function.

+## Project History and Updates

+The project has undergone several updates based on the commit history:

+* **Initial Commit:** The project was initialized with the core sorting and searching functionality.
+* **README Update:** The README file was updated to provide a brief description of the project, now called "CodeLens_testing," indicating its purpose as a test for a code lens tool.
+* **Further Development:**  Several commits (including "commit 1," "testing commit," and "hi") suggest ongoing development and testing, though the specific code changes are not reflected in the current documentation scope.
+These commits might represent bug fixes, performance improvements, or other refinements to the core functionality.